Hurricanes vs. Rangers: Betting Trends, Odds, Advanced Stats

 Hurricanes Betting Insights

-- The Hurricanes have won three of the nine games they have played while the underdog this season.
+- The Hurricanes have won 42 of their 59 games when favored on the moneyline this season (71.2%).

-- This season Carolina has won three of its nine games, or 33.3%, when it's the underdog by at least -110 on the moneyline.

-- Bookmakers have implied, given the moneyline set for this matchup, that the Hurricanes have a 52.4% chance to win.
+- The implied moneyline probability for this matchup gives the Hurricanes a 58.3% chance to win.

-- Carolina has played 34 games this season with more than 6 goals.
+- Carolina's games this season have finished above this matchup's total of 6 goals 34 times.

 Hurricanes vs. Rangers Rankings